 Minnie Royal Cherry Tree Information and Care

-The Minnie Royal cherry trees are beautiful, a compact deciduous fruit tree.
-Spring time brings a flush of tiny white blossoms, followed by summer fruit.
-Planting a Minnie Royal cherry tree is a nice choice for the home orchard where soils drain well.
+The Minnie Royal Cherry tree is a beautiful, compact, deciduous fruit tree.
+Springtime brings a flush of tiny white blossoms, followed by Summer fruit.
+Planting a Minnie Royal Cherry tree is a nice choice for the home orchard where soils drain well.
 Plant where Summers are relatively cool.
 Cherry trees can grow as large as 20 feet tall and wide but can be kept half that size with regular pruning.

 Planting and Watering Cherry Trees